 WordPress is an excellent content management system and so we appreciate that it may be a daunting prospect to switch to a different system.
 All of us here at ClassicPress have backgrounds in creating or developing in WordPress, so we do know exactly how it feels.

-To help you with your decision, we’ve created a page outlining 10 good reasons why migrating from WordPress makes a whole lot of sense.
+You will find 12 good reasons why migrating from WordPress makes a whole lot of sense on our home page.

 I need help with something else, what should I do?